craftcms/ckeditor/README.md

 }
 ```

-Finally, you’ll want to ensure that your package’s asset bundle is registered whenever the core CKEditor asset bundle is registered.
+Finally, ensure your asset bundle is registered whenever the core CKEditor asset bundle is.
 Add the following code to your plugin’s `init()` method:

 ```php
 use Craft;